Samir4569/Wine-Quality-Classification/README.md

 # Wine Quality Classification: Project Overview

-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+* Developed a model to classify wine quality using binary classification.
-* Scraped over 1000 job descriptions from glassdoor using python and selenium
+* Preprocessed data by handling missing values, encoding variables, and scaling features.
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+* Conducted exploratory data analysis (EDA) to understand distributions and visualized key insights.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Built and evaluated Multiple Linear Regression and Random Forest models, selecting the best performer.
-* Built a client facing API using flask
+* Achieved a Random Forest model accuracy of 0.8277, with detailed classification metrics provided.

 ## Code and Resources Used
 **Python Version:** 3.7